Community Action of Minneapolis assistance programs.

 Family and Children Development resources from the Community Action of Minneapolis are available.
 The non-profit operates a program to provide services that empower, promote, and nurture residents and families towards self-sufficiency.

 Staff from the Community Action of Minneapolis offer training to low income persons in the city.
 Power Workshops are free interactive training courses on subjects ranging from personal health and neighborhood safety to career planning and financial management.
+Or find job placement programs in Minnesota.

 The power workshops are there to assist participants in better management of their households, finances, jobs, and to achieve their fullest potential.
 These classes are offered monthly and are open to anyone who wants to learn new important life skills.